samarabbas/temporal-documentation-legacy/docs/06_javaclient/01_quick_start.md

                                 Identity:37694@maxim-C02XD0AAJGH6}
 ```
 _ActivityTaskStarted_ event is recorded when the activity task is picked up by an activity worker.
 The Identity field
-contains the ID of the worker (you can set it to any value on worker startup).
+contains the Id of the worker (you can set it to any value on worker startup).

 _ActivityTaskCompleted_ event is recorded when activity completes.
 It contains the result of the activity execution.